Fit your learning around your life. Find out how many hours you’ll need to spend on each subject, and how many subjects

 One of the ways you can do this is by choosing the number of subjects you take at any one time.
 You’re able to accelerate your degree by loading up on subjects, or you can take time off when you need a break.

 Your studies are divided into study terms.
-They range from four study periods per year, to three semesters, and three sessions per year, depending on what you’re studying.
-You’ll be taking sessions if you’re enrolled in a postgraduate course, while study periods and semesters are for either undergraduate or postgraduate courses.
+Across the academic year, we offer four study periods, two semesters, three sessions, and three trimesters, depending on what you’re studying.
+You’ll be taking sessions if you’re enrolled in a postgraduate course, while study periods, semesters and trimesters are for either undergraduate or postgraduate courses.

-We use study periods, semesters and sessions because they give you more options and more flexibility.
+We use study periods, semesters, sessions and trimesters because they give you more options and more flexibility.

 Hours of study